 The day you plan to bake:

-Remove the dough from the refrigerator and prepare to make your pizza dough balls.
-200–250g pizza balls are a nice size for a pizza party and tend to be manageable for all-sized hands.
+Remove the dough from the refrigerator and make your pizza dough balls.
+250g pizza balls are a nice size for pizza and tend to be manageable for all-sized hands.
 Let the dough balls sit, covered, at room temperature for at least two hours.

 While your dough balls are resting, preheat your oven to 500˚F. Place your baking stone or baking steel in the oven at this point.
 Get that baby nice and toasty.
 If you using a wood-fired oven, keep your temperature between 550˚F and 750˚F. Lower baking temperatures will give you a thicker more crisp crust.
 Higher temperatures will give you a softer and less rigid pizza.